Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Experiments

+We consider standard fine-tuning from a 12 layer denoiser, which is double the size of the denoiser in the composed fine-tuning models.
+Although the total number of layers is the same as composed fine-tuning models, this is not a fair comparison since the pre-trained denoiser is much larger (benefits from the large unlabeled set more) and the number of learned parameters is double that of composed fine-tuning.

-Table~\ref{table:synthetic-code-2} shows the results of scaled-up baseline and standard fine-tuning models on \sanstype~(models with 12 layers).
-While the scaled baseline predictor improves over the unscaled version, scaling up does not signficantly change the standard fine-tuning model.
-On \spoc, we find that scaling up (from 10 to 20 layers) does not significantly change the baseline performance.
-While the compilation error rate decreases slightly, scaling up slightly degrades the correct rate of its output programs.
+Table~\ref{table:synthetic-code-2} shows the results for larger baseline and standard fine-tuning models (with 12 layers) on \sanstype.
+On the in-distribution \sanstype~split, we find that composed fine-tuning (84.4\%) still improves over standard fine-tuning (79.8\%) in this setting.
+However, on the OOD \sanstype~split, standard fine-tuning with the larger denoiser (58.4\%) has higher accuracy than composed fine-tuning (52.8\%).
+Increasing the size of the pre-trained denoiser seems to give a large boost for downstream OOD accuracy.
+However, with a much smaller pre-trained model, composed fine-tuning still outputs a higher proportion of successfully compiled code (81.6\%) than the larger standard fine-tuning model (74.0\%).
+On \spoc, we find that using more layers (increasing from 10 to 20 layers) does not significantly change the baseline performance.
+While the compilation rate increases slightly, increasing the number of layers slightly degrades the accuracy of its output programs.

-\subsection{Comparisons to baselines with a test-time denoiser}
+\subsubsection{Comparisons to baselines with a test-time denoiser}

-We compare to baselines where we re-apply the pre-trained denoiser at test time (a test-time denoiser).
+We compare to baselines where we apply the pre-trained denoiser at test time (a test-time denoiser).
 With the test-time denoiser, the baselines have the same architecture and number of trainable parameters as the composed predictor.
 The only difference is that composed fine-tuning composes the base predictor with the denoiser during training.
-Composed fine-tuning improves over models with a test-time denoiser, highlighting the importance of composed training with the fixed denoiser.
+Composed fine-tuning improves over models with a test-time denoiser, highlighting the importance of training with the fixed denoiser.

 Table~\ref{table:synthetic-code-2} shows the results on \sanstype.
 While standard fine-tuning improves with a test-time denoiser, composed fine-tuning still improves over standard fine-tuning by 4\%.
-We find that using a test-time denoiser does not improve correctness of \spoc~baselines.
+We find that using a test-time denoiser does not improve accuracy of \spoc~baselines.